-2023 Evidence of Coverage for Memorial Hermann Advantage Golden Triangle HMO 76 Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you you get these services Physician/Practitioner services, including doctor's office visits Covered services include: \$0.00 copay for each Medicarecovered primary care doctor Medically-necessary medical care or surgery services office visit. furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location \$25.00 copay for each Consultation, diagnosis, and treatment by a specialist Medicare-covered specialist Basic hearing and balance exams performed by your PCP, visit. if your doctor orders it to see if you need medical treatment \$0.00 copay for each Medicare-Telehealth services for monthly end-stage renal diseasecovered primary care doctor related visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis telehealth visit. center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat \$25.00 copay for each symptoms of a stroke, regardless of your location Medicare-covered specialist Telehealth services for members with a substance use telehealth visit. disorder or co-occurring mental health disorder, regardless of their location \$25.00 copay for each Telehealth services for diagnosis, evaluation, and Medicare-covered urgently treatment of mental health disorders if: needed telehealth visit.
-You have an in-person visit within 6 months prior to your first telehealth visit

-- O You have an in-person visit every 12 months while receiving these telehealth services - o Exceptions can be made to the above for certain circumstances - Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - O You're not a new patient and - The check-in isn't related to an office visit in the past 7 - o The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - You're not a new patient and
+What you must pay when Services that are covered for you vou get these services Physician/Practitioner services, including doctor's office visits \$0.00 copay for each Medicare-covered primary Covered services include: care doctor office visit.
+Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory \$0.00 copay for each surgical center, hospital outpatient department, or any Medicare-covered primary other location care doctor telehealth visit.
+Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your \$15.00 copay for each PCP, if your doctor orders it to see if you need Medicare-covered specialist medical treatment office visit.
+Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a \$15.00 copay for each hospital-based or critical access hospital-based renal Medicare-covered specialist dialysis center, renal dialysis facility, or the member's telehealth visit. home Telehealth services to diagnose, evaluate, or treat \$20.00 copay for each symptoms of a stroke, regardless of your location Medicare-covered urgently Telehealth services for members with a substance use needed telehealth visit. disorder or co-occurring mental health disorder, regardless of their location \$0.00 copay for each Telehealth services for diagnosis, evaluation, and Medicare-covered individual treatment of mental health disorders if: or group mental health O You have an in-person visit within 6 months telehealth session with a nonprior to your first telehealth visit physician.
+O You have an in-person visit every 12 months while receiving these telehealth services \$15.00 copay for each o Exceptions can be made to the above for certain Medicare-covered individual circumstances or group telehealth session Telehealth services for mental health visits provided by with a psychiatrist.
+Rural Health Clinics and Federally Qualified Health Centers \$25.00 copay for each Virtual check-ins (for example, by phone or video Medicare-covered individual chat) with your doctor for 5-10 minutes if: or group substance abuse o You're not a new patient and telehealth session. o The check-in isn't related to an office visit in the past 7 days and o The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment